 You can publish your story’s episodes using your regular name, or your pen name (and more than one pen name, by the way).

-The first three episodes of any Kindle Vella story are always free to read, which is great in my opinion.
+This is not in effect anymore: The first three episodes of any Kindle Vella story are always free to read, which is great in my opinion.
 Readers won't think twice about spending "tokens" if they like what they've read in the first three episodes.
+BUT....

 Think about it: This also means zero returns, dollar-wise of our books (versus being released 'the regular Kindle Direct Publishing-way.')

 As writers, then, it's our job to make sure readers love each new episode, right?
-Especially the first three!
+Especially now they can read 10 episodes for free!
 They must be entranced by the story, otherwise, you've wasted precious time: yours and theirs.

 The number of tokens it takes to read Kindle Vella stories depends upon the length of the episode.
 It takes one token per 100 words, in my experience.